atharvacc/MachineChurning/README.md

 - Add parser for preprocessing images for high resolution images
-- Testing gray Scale and lab_gray to make sure its working (AC - IP)
 - Testing Setting for cycle-gan, and refine training.
 (AC - IP)
 - Host data for FIBI, and provide script to donwload it
 - Set up ACL to download files